aymond/hive.factorio/README.md

 Setting up factorio to run on Kubernetes cluster.
 Uses the factorio-docker from factoriotools, but adjusts some shell scripts to work on kubernetes.

-Read data path: /opt/factorio/data
+Read data path in the container: /opt/factorio/data

-Write data path: /factorio
+Write data path mounted on a persistent volume: /factorio

-Binaries path: /opt/factorio/bin
+Binaries path fixed in the container: /opt/factorio/bin

 ## Original Author